 If you’re more into makeup-makeup than no-makeup makeup, consider this art-store staple Menard relies on after creating statement looks.
 “It’s more for lip lacquers and any kind of paint, but I love using this to help remove really stubborn makeup from brushes,” she says.

 The Magic Soap Everyone Already Loves

-Another reason to add some Dr. Bronner’s to your cart: This cult-favorite castile soap not only makes an excellent body cleaner but makeup brush (and makeup sponge) cleaner, too.
-Baraf is a fan of using soothing mint soaps when cleaning brushes that have remnants of cream or liquid products to keep the bristles from drying out, and Dr. Bronner’s has you covered there, too, with its most popular soap: peppermint.
+Another reason to add some Dr. Bronner’s to your cart: This cult-favorite Castile soap not only makes an excellent body cleaner but makeup brush (and makeup sponge) cleaner, too.
+Baraf is a fan of using soothing mint soaps when cleaning brushes that have remnants of cream or liquid products to keep the bristles from drying out, and Dr. Bronner’s has you covered there as well with its most popular soap: peppermint.